 Complex sugars require enzymes and intestinal organisms to break them down to allow the simple sugars to be liberated and absorbed individually.
 Inefficient digestion of these complex sugar molecules and subsequent fermentation by harmful intestinal organisms can generate gases and potentially toxic substances.

-Polysaccharides – The most common examples include starch, glycogen, cellulose and chitin.
+– The most common examples include starch, glycogen, Cellulose, and Chitin.